Uniqueness of Coxeter structures on Kac-Moody algebras: Universal Drinfeld--Yetter modules

 given by

-where $\wt{\sigma}=\sigma^{-1}\circ\tau$ and $\tau\in\SS_N$, such that $\tau(i)=N-i$.\footnote{the involution $\tau_N$ is required because of the contravariance of the expression \eqref{eq:contravariant} with respect to the Lie polynomial $Q$, and to ensure the commutativity of the diagram in Theorem \ref{ss:LBAPBW}.} \end{corollary}
+where $\wt{\sigma}=\sigma^{-1}\circ\tau$ and $\tau\in\SS_N$, such that $\tau(i)=N-i$, is an isomorphism of vector spaces.\footnote{The involution $\tau_N$ is required because of the contravariance of the expression \eqref{eq:contravariant} with respect to the Lie polynomial $Q$, and to ensure the commutativity of the diagram in Theorem \ref{ss:LBAPBW}.} \end{corollary}